Gimi818/cinema/README.md

     Step 3 :
     GET localhost:8080/screenings?date=2023-11-25
-    Choose the date you want to go to the cinema type it into the URL and find a film you like.
+    Select the desired cinema date, input it into the URL, and discover a film you'd like to watch.
     (screenings are available from 2023-11-20 to 2023-12-05)

    <img src="https://github.com/Gimi818/cinema/blob/master/steps/2.0_Screenings.png" width="500" heigt="700"/>

     Step 4 :
     GET localhost:8080/screenings/1
-    Enter the film id in the URL and check available seats for the screening.
+    Enter the film Id into the URL to check the available seats for the screening.

    <img src="https://github.com/Gimi818/cinema/blob/master/steps/3.0_seats.PNG" width="500" heigt="700"/>